HOME-LIFE

 Simple things like a pantry near an oven, or glass jars on an open shelf nearby a window, are situations you need to avoid.

-It may come as obvious, but keeping your storage area clean from dust and pests, will go a long way in keeping your stored food safe.
+It may seem obvious, but keeping your storage area clean from dust and pests, will go a long way when storing bulk foods.

 Keep It Airtight